-The contractor must provide the following basic level of service:
+The contractor must provide the following basic level of bill and journal distribution services:

 - One person must be onsite between 8:00 a.m. and 4:30 p.m.
-Monday through Friday during the period beginning December 10, 2012, through January 7, 2013, excluding Christmas Eve Day, Christmas Day, New Year's Eve Day, and New Year's Day to organize the bill and journal room, receive copies of bills and resolutions from the printer, sort and place those copies on the shelves, and distribute those copies to individuals who come to the walkup window. - 2.
+Monday through Friday during the period beginning Monday, December 8, 2014, through Monday, January 5, 2015, excluding Christmas Eve Day, Christmas Day, New Year's Eve Day, and New Year's Day to organize the bill and journal room, receive copies of bills and resolutions from the printer, sort and place those copies in the file cabinet, and distribute copies to individuals who come to the walkup window. - 2.
 One person must be in the bill and journal room providing copies of items as requested anytime either house of the Legislative Assembly is in session after 4:30 p.m. - 3.
 One person must be available during all hours of operation to respond to requests for bills, resolutions, and journals from persons who make the requests at the walkup window. - 4.
-Bills and resolutions must be placed in the boxes in the bill and journal room as soon as possible after receipt from the printer and must be mailed to subscribers on the same day received from the printer. - 5.
+Bills and resolutions must be placed in the boxes in the bill and journal room as soon as possible after receipt from the printer and must be mailed to subscribers on the same day received from the printer.
+Printed documents will be limited in number with the expectation that copies will be printed as necessary. - 5.
 Daily journals, daily calendars, and weekly committee hearing schedules must be placed in the boxes in the bill and journal room as soon as possible and not later than three hours after receipt from the printer and must be mailed to subscribers on the same day received from the printer. - 6.
-Bill status reports must be placed in the boxes in the bill and journal room as soon as possible and not later than two hours after receipt from the printer and must be packaged and labeled for distribution to subscribers the same day received from the printer. - 7.
-Daily calendars and weekly committee hearing schedules must be made available for distribution immediately upon receipt from the printer.
+Bill Status Reports must be placed in the boxes in the bill and journal room as soon as possible and not later than two hours after receipt from the printer and must be packaged and labeled for distribution to subscribers the same day received from the printer. - 7.
+Daily calendars and weekly committee hearing schedules must be made available for distribution immediately upon receipt from the printer. - 8.
+Any person who requests an item for which a copy is available in the bill and journal room should receive that document within three minutes of the request.

-- 8. Any person who requests an item for which a copy is available in the bill and journal room should receive that document within three minutes of the request. - 9.
-If documents provided by the printer are not sufficient, the bill and journal room employees shall use the provided copier to provide the requested copies.
+9. If documents provided by the printer are not sufficient, the bill and journal room employees shall use the provided copier/printer to provide the requested copies.